raspberrypilearning/custom-pi-desktop/en/step_2.md

 --- task ---

 When using the tiled or centred layouts, it's useful to be able to change the background colour.
-Click on the colour selector to the right of 'Colour'.
+Click on the colour selector to the right of **Colour**.

 Pick a colour that you think works well with the Raspberry Pi logo.

-First, select a colour (hue) from the outer ring.
+First, select a colour ('hue') from the outer ring.
 Then choose the exact shade using the inner triangle.

 ![screenshot](images/custom-background-colour-dialog.png)